Skip to product information

 About the product:

-🌍 ⛏️ Origin: Australia (Laverton Mine).
-Laverton is a small town located about 950 kilometers northeast of Perth, the state capital.
+🌍 ⛏️ Origin: Australia (Laverton Mine) - Small town located about 950 kilometers northeast of Perth, the state capital.

 ⚖️ Weight :